schtrudl/cpro/REPORT.md

 For `Top` class we need to change it from `BlackBox` to `Module`, then create blackboxes for all of it's children (`microblaze_mcs_0`, `mcs_bridge`, `mmio_subsystem`) and write actual Chisel implementation of `Top` (which is mostly just connecting wires between it's children) and finally remove Top.sv file from resources.

+After whole rewrite was done it was time to write more idiomatic Chisel, more on that later.

 ## Verilog -> Chisel

 ### Modules